-Recent external statistics on the number of recipients of various types of market income are difficult to obtain.
-Statistics Netherlands does provide numbers of employed persons and numbers of jobs at various points in time, but not numbers of recipients of employment income in one calendar year.
-However, from table 4.3 we may infer that the number of households receiving employment income in 2014 as published by Statistics Netherlands, coincides rather well with the EU-SILC statistics for 2015.
-The number of persons receiving self-employment income used by EU-SILC.
+From table 4.3 we may infer that the number of households receiving employment income in 2016 as published by Statistics Netherlands, coincides rather well with the EU-SILC statistics for 2016.
+The number of persons receiving self-employment income appears to be clearly underestimated in EU-SILC.
 This may suggest that the definition of self-employment income used by EU-SILC is somehow narrower than the definition used by Statistics Netherlands.
-The number of households reporting investment income in EUROMOD in 2015 is about 17% higher than the official figure for 2014 derived from Statistics Netherlands.
-Unfortunately comparable external statistics for 2015 and later years are not yet available18.
+The number of households reporting property income in EU-SILC in 2016 is about 21% higher than the figures reported by Statistics Netherlands whilst the number of households reporting investment income in EUROMOD in 2016 is about 19% higher than the official figure .